 Are you ready for a challenge this summer?
 The summer in Gällivare is full of a variety of challenges – for everyone.

 How about Dundret Extreme Running, the ultimate tour de force for all runners, with distances from 2 to 22 kilometers and an elevation of 700 meters.
 Or the Midnight Sun Run with a distance of 8 kilometers, the cross-country race in Soutujärvi, Rallarmarschen – a walk between Gällivare and Porjus or the Laponia Triathlon 67N, the first edition of a full distance triathlon under the midnight sun.
 Challenge yourself!

 Dundret, the mountain in the city

 Just a few kilometers from the city center is Mount Dundret.
 The perfect place for activities all seasons.
 Here you will find marked trails for hiking and biking.

 To make your way to the top you can hike, drive or join the guided trip (in 2018 between 11 June and 31 July).
 Those interested in our beautiful nature can watch many of the mountain's birds and plants on Mount Dundret.

-With its 823 meters above sea level is Dundret the ultimate gazebo to watch med midnight sunlight during a whole month.
+With its 823 meters above sea level, Mount Dundret is the ultimate place to watch the midnight sun during a whole month.

 Between 16 June and 18 August, open daily between 8.30 am and 6.30 pm.

 22 June: open 8:30 am to 2 pm